 If your data is backed up outside of your networks or in a cloud environment, you will be able to restore the data that is being held from you.
-But in the case, you do not have a backup of your data, it is recommended contacting your internet security vendor <Cymune Microsite>, to see if they have a decryption tool for the ransomware that has attacked your network.
+But in the case, you do not have a backup of your data, it is recommended contacting your internet security vendor Cymune, to see if they have a decryption tool for the ransomware that has attacked your network.

-What lies in future
+What Lies in Future

 Unfortunately, the number of ransomware attacks is only going to keep climbing up with digital transformation accelerating, remote working being encouraged.
 It is important to note that despite expert advice against paying up, most victims of ransomware attacks – large percentage of victims in Australia, Singapore and India have paid the ransom.
 This will prove to the shot in the arm of ransomware authors.
 Did the attackers win this battle?

-Protect your assets from ransomware
+Protect your Assets from Ransomware

 - Have layered protection technology deployed